Garchupiter/Kraken-Optical-Simulator/README.md

 P_Ima.Nm_Poss=[-10,10]
 ```

-Creating a list with all the surfaces and loading the dafault grass catalogs (See user manual)
+Creating a list with all the surfaces and loading the default grass catalogs (See user manual)
 ```python
 A = [P_Obj, L1a, L1b, L1c, pupila, P_Ima]
 config_1 = Kos.Setup()